karen portrait circle

 Alas, the park where the beach is located is closed after dark and the trail down to beach is very rough, and pitch black at night.

-And if you did make it down to the beach in the dark, without scraping your knee, you would be looking across at the Marin Headlands.
+And if you did make it down to the beach in the dark, without twisting your ankle, you would be looking across at the Marin Headlands.

 The city is around the corner and none of it is visible from the beach.